TurkServer/docs/index.md

 layout: default
 ---

-[TurkServer](https://github.com/HarvardEconCS/turkserver-meteor) is a framework based on the JavaScript platform [Meteor](https://www.meteor.com/) that makes it easy to build interactive web-based user experiments for deployment on [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome).
+[TurkServer](https://github.com/HarvardEconCS/turkserver-meteor) is a framework based on the JavaScript app platform [Meteor](https://www.meteor.com/) that makes it easy to build interactive web-based user experiments for deployment on [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome).

 This tutorial will explain how to get up and running with TurkServer.
 The intended audience is someone who: